Todmorden Unitarian Church

 History and Architecture

-Christopher Stell, a national authority on Nonconformist architecture wrote "as an example of High Victorian church architecture, this bears comparison with some of the best buildings of the Established Church; as representing the Nonconformist architecture of its period, it is unrivalled".
+Christopher Stell, a national authority on Nonconformist architecture wrote "... this bears comparison with some of the best buildings of the Established Church; as representing the Nonconformist architecture of its period, it is unrivalled".

 A free 2-page guide is available here.

 Repair and Regeneration

-HCT completed a £1 million repair programme at Todmorden, thanks to generous grants from English Heritage and Heritage Lottery Fund and a number of private individuals.
-Works to date included:
+HCT completed a £1 million repair programme, thanks to generous grants from Historic England and Heritage Lottery Fund and a number of private individuals.
+Works included:

-- epairs to church roofs and stained glass
+- repairs to roofs and stained glass and the derelict lodge

 - restoration of the historic landscape

-HCT has acquired the design drawings (cartoons) for the outstanding 19th-century stained glass in the chancel.
-Gibson commissioned the designs by Brussels glazier, Jean-Baptist Capronnier (1814-1891) who installed a complete set of windows at Todmorden.
+HCT has acquired the design drawings (cartoons) for the stained glass by Jean-Baptist Capronnier (1814-1891).

 Supporting Todmorden Unitarian Church